Smith v. Allwright: Dissent

 Justice Roberts wrote a dissenting opinion for the Smith case.
 The lone dissenter, he argued that the decision would soon be overruled.
 He stated that three cases had been ruled and subsequently overruled on this issue already, maintaining that the seemingly ambiguous nature of rulings in these cases meant that this ruling did not follow the historical precedent.
 He also argued that this case was different from Classic; in Louisiana, elections are run by the state, making them state elections, but Texas party elections are run by the party, which does not put them under the jurisdiction of the state.
 Justice Roberts further contended that the decision "tends to bring adjudications of this tribunal into the same class as a restricted railroad ticket, good for this day and train only."

-Implications
+Legacy

 This decision enabled the revival of black participation in Texas politics, for those voters who could get through the discriminatory voter registration process.
 Smith's efforts inspired Barbara Jordan, a Fifth Ward resident who would later become a black politician in Texas.
 The Smith case was decided in 1944.
 By 1948, the number of registered black voters in the South rose fourfold, from 200,000 in 1940 to 800,000 in 1948, and by 1952, it rose to over one million.
-This decision also helped reiterate the idea that public events run by private organizations, especially elections, are held to the same constitutional standards as all fully public events.